 The Afolux is a self-contained system, with all parts, excluding the power supply, contained inside the casing allowing a completely interactive panel PC with only a single power cable.
-External devices are connected wirelessly through Bluetooth technology and network access is enabled through an 802.11b/g/n wireless adapter.
+External devices are connected wirelessly through an 802.11b/g/n wireless adapter.
 Wired options are always available on the rear panel, with two serial ports and USB ports for peripherals and a Gigabit Ethernet jack for networking.

 The Afolux includes both audio and visual multimedia capabilities.
 All models have a VGA output for connecting another monitor to the system, and audio outputs for external audio.
-There is also a built-in 300 K webcam and microphone.
+There is also a built-in 2-megapixel webcam and microphone.